Crying Suns: Reception

 Crying Suns received "generally favorable reviews" according to the review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 62% of critics.
 Reviewers compared the game to FTL: Faster Than Light, (Note: Compared to FTL by PC Gamer, Kotaku, Gamereactor, and the Arkansas Democrat-Gazette) praising its story, (Note: Story reviewed positively by PC Gamer, Kotaku, Pocket Gamer, Gamereactor, and the Arkansas Democrat-Gazette) graphics, and tactical complexity in combat, (Note: Combat reviewed positively by PC Gamer, Pocket Gamer, Gamereactor, and the Arkansas Democrat-Gazette) while some criticized the repetitiveness of random events.
-Dann Sullivan of Pocket Gamer asserted that the "post-societal" science fiction setting keeps the player engaged throughout the game's chapters, while Kotaku's Ian Walker praised the game's worldbuilding.
+Dann Sullivan of Pocket Gamer asserted that the "post-societal" science fiction setting keeps the player engaged throughout the game's chapters, while Kotakus Ian Walker praised the game's worldbuilding.
 Steve Messner of PC Gamer claimed that the story used many science fiction tropes but described it as "meticulously thought out and grandiose", opining that the game's focus on an "intimate perspective" made the player feel like part of Idaho's crew.
-Crying Suns's pixel-art graphics style was also praised: Gamereactor's Mike Holmes considered the overall presentation "stylish" with well-designed characters and user interface, while Messner argued that small details "like the way the bridge and its crew glow with the color of a nearby star, help create a forbidding, unsettling atmosphere."
+Crying Suns's pixel-art graphics style was also praised: Gamereactors Mike Holmes considered the overall presentation "stylish" with well-designed characters and user interface, while Messner argued that small details "like the way the bridge and its crew glow with the color of a nearby star, help create a forbidding, unsettling atmosphere."
 Sullivan asserted that the game was a better experience on mobile due to touchscreen controls and a redesigned user interface.